molgenis/molgenis-emx2/docs/catalogue/cat_network-data-manager.md

 ### Define CDM metadata

-[MOLGENIS Data Catalogue](https://data-catalogue.molgeniscloud.org/catalogue/catalogue/#/variable-explorer/) (sometimes also called 'EMX2 catalogue') provides a framework to describe in detail cohort metadata, definitions of the data variables collected (aka 'source variables') and mappings to common data models (aka 'target variables).
+[MOLGENIS Data Catalogue](https://data-catalogue.molgeniscloud.org/catalogue/catalogue/#/variable-explorer/) (sometimes also called 'EMX2 catalogue') provides a framework to describe in detail: cohort metadata; definitions of the data variables collected (aka 'source variables'); and mappings to common data models (aka 'target variables).
 Its purpose is to facilitate pooled data analysis of multiple cohorts.

-- The cohort metadata provides descriptive information such as contact details, name of the cohort, and high level summary of contents and cohort design.
+- The cohort metadata provides descriptive information such as contact details, name of the cohort, and high-level summary of contents and cohort design.
-- The variable metadata (or 'source variables') can be considered as a codebook or data dictionary of a cohort (e.g.
+- The variable metadata (or 'source variables') can be considered as a codebook or data dictionary for a cohort (e.g.
   ALSPAC).
-- Similarly, the common data model metadata (or 'target variables') can be considered the codebook of a network of cohorts working together (e.g. LifeCycle)
+- Similarly, the common data model metadata (or 'target variables') can be considered the codebook for a network of cohorts working together (e.g. LifeCycle)
 - The mappings describe how source variables have been converted into target variables as basis for integrated analysis.

 This section explains how to submit the 'target variables' (also called the harmonised model or common data model) into the Data Catalogue.
 Expected users of this 'how to' are central data managers of networks such as LifeCycle or LongITools.
-You will need login details to upload data to MOLGENIS Data Catalogue.
+You will need login details to upload metadata to MOLGENIS Data Catalogue.

 #### Define common data elements